rconnett/razorCMS/README.md

 ---

-## Installation UPGRADE
+## Upgrading

 **Prefered Upgrade Method**

 The prefered upgrade method is to use the auto upgrade tool.
 This tool can be found in the settings area of the **Administration Overlay**.
-This tool is a simply two click method for updating your sytem to the latest release.
+This tool is a simple two click method for updating your sytem to the latest release.
 During the process you will be able to download a complete system backup, should the process not be successful.

 **Manual Upgrade - Follow These Steps:**